Skip navigation

 Titles include "Galoshes And Rubbers", "People Will Say We're In Love", "Bustin' Suds", and "Let's Make It".
 7-inch, Vinyl record

-(Cover has some surface wear, yellowing from age, and some clear tape holding the seams.)
+(Vinyl has oxidation.
+Cover has some yellowing from age, some splitting on the top & bottom seams.)

 Close matches35